cmsc330fall24/fall2024/projects/project4.md

 ## Part A3: Parsing `mutop` directives

-In this part, you will implement `parse_mutop` (putting your code in [parser.ml](./src/parser.ml)) in accordance with the signature found in [parser.mli](./src/parser.mli).
+In this part, you will implement `parse_mutop` (putting your code in `parser.ml` in accordance with the signature found in `parser.mli`.
 This function takes a token list produced by lexing a string that is a mutop (top-level) MicroCaml directive, and returns an AST of OCaml type `mutop`.
 Your implementation of `parse_mutop` will reuse your `parse_expr` implementation, and will not be much extra work.

 We present a quick overview of the function first, then the definition of AST types it should return, and finally the grammar it should parse.